Market-Connections Professional Resume Writing Services

 If the answer is NO (they don't need anything from you to move the process along), ask if it’s okay to follow up again if you haven’t heard anything in another week.

-This way, you will know when to follow up after interview.
-By getting permission to follow-up, you don’t have to worry about imposing.
+This way, you will know when to follow up after the interview.
+By getting permission to follow up, you don’t have to worry about imposing.

 Source: https://www.Market-Connections.net/blog/Waiting-for-Job-Offer